18F/health-tracking-course/collections/_courses/five/reportout.md

 ## Pause to reflect

-You've finished the whole course!
+You've finished all the courses!

 Pause to reflect on the material, where you are confident at this moment, and where you have concerns.
 This form is anonymous, and it will help us as we shape the course and the conversations we have throughout the courses.